This blog post was written by our founder, Juliet Davenport

 The energy sector is one still way behind other UK industries in terms of gender balance at a senior management and executive level.
+In my opinion there are four main barriers discouraging women from joining the energy sector

 1. The perception of the sector needs to change